 Laser beams can be bent by going through tubes to access hard-to-reach places.

-Lasers can be used along with microscopes to enable doctors to view the site being treated.
+Lasers can be used along with microscopes to let doctors view the site being treated.

-Laser surgery is a type of surgery that uses special light beams instead of instruments, such as scalpels, to perform surgical procedures.
-There are several different types of lasers, each with characteristics that perform specific functions during surgery.
-Laser light can be delivered either continuously or intermittently and can be used with fiber optics to treat areas of the body that are often difficult to access.
+Laser surgery is a type of surgery that uses special light beams instead of instruments, such as scalpels, to do surgery.
+There are several different types of lasers, each used to do specific functions during surgery.
+Laser light can be delivered either continuously or intermittently.
+It can be used with fiber optics to treat areas of the body that are often difficult to access.
 The following are some of the different types of lasers used for cancer treatment:

 Carbon dioxide (CO2) lasers.
 Carbon dioxide (CO2) lasers can remove a very thin layer of tissue from the surface of the skin without removing deeper layers.
 The CO2 laser may be used to remove skin cancers and some precancerous cells.